shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 1. **Geography** and **Time Zone**
 2. All the normal stuff, like gender, race, age, tattoos, piercings, sexual preference, etc.
 3. Degrees and credentials.
 Justin has degrees from Harvard, UC Berkeley, as well as a CFA credential.
-However, based on my experience working with great software engineers, education is only one of many signals.
+However, based on his experience working with great software engineers, education is only one of many signals.
 In fact, education is less important than passion and great taste.
 4. Working remotely (that's what we do!)

 We do discriminate against: